campbe13/sec-lab/README.md

 ```
 apt install hydra
 ```
 First look at the files in [wordlists](/wordlists)  Choose a few to run all of the below tests against sshd & the honeypot.
 Before you start add add a couple of the userids you created and their passwords to the files you will use.

+use the verbose option to see more information
 ### bruteforcing passwords
 brute-force ssh passwords with a known username, the syntax is
 * `$ hydra -l <username> -P <path to wordlist> <IP> ssh`